 - 7. XMission was founded in 1993 as Utah's first Internet Service Provider ("ISP"). - 8.
 From its early days as a private, Utah ISP, to its current role as a global business Internet provider, XMission has expanded its technical offerings to include sophisticated cloud hosting, web hosting, e-mail service and hosting, collaboration tools, business VoIP phone service, and high speed internet connectivity solutions including optical Ethernet, copper and fiber. - 9.
 Throughout its history, XMission has also worked with hundreds of Utah's nonprofit organizations by providing free web hosting services, and by sponsoring a variety of community-based events and facilities. - 10.
 XMission is a widely known and well-recognized ISP in Utah. - 11.
 XMission owns all the servers, routers, and switches on its network through which it hosts and provides its Internet access services for its customers. - 12.
 XMission has an expansive network and infrastructure, which it has had to consistently update, upgrade and augment in order to combat ongoing SPAM problems. - 13.
 XMission is the sole owner of all its hardware, and has complete and uninhibited access to, and sole physical control over, the hardware. - 14.
-As a legitimate and leading ISP, XMission is a bona fide Internet Access Service ("IAS") as that term is defined under 15 U.S.C. § 7702(11), 47 U.S.C. § 231(e)(4). - 15.
-XMission provides Internet access services to both commercial and residential customers.
+As a legitimate and leading ISP, XMission is a bona fide Internet Access Service ("IAS") as that term defined under 15 U.S.C. § 7702(11) and 47 U.S.C. § 231(e)(4).

-- 16. The e-mail accounts hosted and served by XMission include e-mail accounts owned by third-party customers of XMission, e-mail accounts owned by employees and/or customers of XMission's third-party customers, e-mail account owned by employees of XMission, and also e-mail accounts owned by XMission itself. - 17.
+- 15. XMission provides Internet access services to both commercial and residential customers. - 16.
+The e-mail accounts hosted and served by XMission include e-mail accounts owned by third-party customers of XMission, e-mail accounts owned by employees and/or customers of XMission's third-party customers, e-mail account owned by employees of XMission, and also e-mail accounts owned by XMission itself. - 17.
 SPAM is defined as commercial electronic mail messages (e-mail). - 18.
-From early January, 2015 through June 11, 2015, XMission identified approximately 105,966 SPAM e-mails that it had received that were sent and/or initiated by the Defendants collectively, which independently and collectively adversely affected XMission, and which independently and collectively contributed to an overall SPAM problem. - 19.
+From early January, 2015 through mid May, 2015, XMission received approximately 33,909 SPAM e-mails, sent and/or initiated by the Defendants collectively, which independently and collectively adversely affected XMission, and which independently and collectively contributed to an overall SPAM problem. - 19.
 On information and belief, none of the owners of the e-mail addresses gave their affirmative consent, as it is defined in 15 U.S.C. § 7702(1) to receive commercial e-mails from the Defendants and/or about the Defendants' products, services, or websites. - 20.
-On information and belief, Clickbooth is an "initiator" of the e-mail messages as it either transmitted or procured the transmission of the e-mails in question as such term is defined in 15 U.S.C. §§ 7702 and 7706(g)(2). - 21.
-Clickbooth either directly transmitted, or caused the transmission of, each of the 103,287 SPAM e-mails at issue in this Complaint during the time period in question. - 22.
-The e-mails appear to be continuing as of the date of this Complaint. - 23.
-On information and belief, various of the DOES 1-40, are "Initiators" and/or "Senders" of the e-mails collectively, as each of them, in some way, benefitted from the advertising in the messages and/or initiated or procured the e-mails in question, and who have initiated or sent the e-mails with the knowledge and/or active participation of Defendant.
+On information and belief, Thompson is the "Sender" the e-mail messages as its product, service, and/or website is advertised in the e-mail messages, and as it either transmitted or procured the transmission of the e-mails in question as such term is defined in 15 U.S.C. § 7702(12) and 7706(g)(2).. - 21.
+Thompson either directly transmitted, or caused the transmission of, each of the 33,909 SPAM e-mails at issue in this Complaint during the time period in question. - 22.
+On information and belief, various of the DOES 1-40, are "Initiators" of the e-mails collectively, as each of them, in some way, benefitted from the advertising in the messages and/or initiated or procured the e-mails in question, and who have initiated or sent the e-mails with the knowledge and/or active participation of Defendant.